Tailor your degree with a specialism

 Please note: in some countries, qualifications earned by distance and flexible learning may not be recognised by certain authorities or regulators for the purposes of public sector employment or further study.
 We advise you to explore the local recognition status before you register, even if you plan to receive support from a local teaching centre.
 View further details for accreditation Global MBA and how to apply.

-Note that if you have Recognition of Prior Learning for core modules, CMI will need to assess learning outcomes from alternative Global MBA modules.
-This may affect CMI’s ability to confer the award of the CMI Level 7 Diploma, although you may still be eligible for the CMI L7 Certificate or L7 Award.
+Note that if you have Recognition of Prior Learning for more than one core module, this will affect CMI’s ability to confer the award of the CMI Level 7 Diploma, although you may still be eligible for the CMI L7 Certificate or L7 Award.

 You’ll have access to a wide range of careers and employability support through the University of London Careers Service, including live webinars and online drop-in sessions.

 Tailored support for careers in the refugee and humanitarian fields is available through regular programme events, webinars and careers resources.